anthonyleestark/sample-code-archive/README.md

 ## Structure

-The repository is structured into folders.
-Each folder dedicated to a specific programming language.
+The repository is structured into folders, each dedicated to a specific programming language.
-Files are organized by the corresponding language they used.
 Below is an overview of the folder structure:

 ```
 /